spences10/scottspence.com/posts/2020/06/20/logitech-g815/index.md

 will be before the finish wears off to leave shiny buttons.
 I'm fine with that by the way.

-The buttons for the presets at the top, along withe the brightness switch and game mode switch add a good 25mm to the top of the board.
+The buttons for the presets at the top, along with the brightness switch and game mode switch add a good 25mm to the top of the board.

 That along with the G switches on the left of the board all add up to